Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

+Causal discovery attempts to address the challenge of specifying a causal graph by searching for a graph consistent with observed evidence of covariance between the variables in data~\cite{peters2017elements}.
+The allure of causal discovery is relying on empiricism and avoiding subjective model misspecification errors that could bias the downstream workflow.
 The challenge, however, is that it is generally not possible to learn the correct graph for a given dataset, given only observational data.
 The reason is that multiple graph structures are equally likely given the same data distribution, a set of graphs known as the Markov equivalence class~\citep{pearl2009causalitybook}.
 In the last two decades, two main approaches have been proposed to overcome this limitation.
 The first is to restrict data-generating process to specific functional forms under which identification of a single graph is possible~\citep{glymour2019review}.
 In some specific settings, such as adding non-gaussian noise to linear data-generating process~\citep{shimizu2006linear} or assuming that all functions are non-linear with additive noise~\citep{zhang2006extensions,zhang2009causalityfcm}, identification is possible.
 However, there still exist simple settings that are unidentifiable, e.g., a dataset with linear equations and gaussian noise.
 The second approach is to utilize the power of deep learning to model covariances of all variables jointly and hope that it improves the quality of learnt graphs.
 However, the identification issue is still not resolved.
 As a result, recent evaluations of state-of-the-art causal discovery methods on real-world datasets present a sobering picture of their effectiveness~\citep{kaiser2022unsuitability,tu2019neuropathic,huang2021articsea}.

-LLMs offer a fresh perspective on the causal discovery problem by focusing on the \emph{metadata} associated with variables in a dataset, rather than their data values.
+LLMs offer a fresh perspective on the use of statistical algorithms for constructing a causal graph.
+This perspective focuses on the \emph{metadata} associated with variables in a dataset, rather than their data values.
 Typically, such metadata-based reasoning is done by human domain experts when they construct causal graphs.
 By looking at the names of variables and the problem context, for example, people can construct a causal structure based on their knowledge of physics, common sense, or specialized domain knowledge.
 However, this is a challenging process, hindering the widespread use of such metadata-based reasoning.